Ebdale Community Hub and Learning Centre

 - A minimum of 3 days’ notice is required for this to be actioned.

 - Please contact Ebdale Hub on: firstname.lastname@example.org or 03 9293 7102 to arrange access outside business hours.

 - Viewings of Ebdale Hub meeting rooms can be arranged on Monday to Friday between 9am - 5pm.
 Please email Ebdale Hub on email@example.com OR phone (03) 9293 7102

 The automatic front entrance door at Reception is open:

 Access outside of these hours is available via an authorised swipe card.

 Ebdale Hub is not open on Public Holidays.

-Ebdale Hub is not available for parties, markets, sales events, counselling or mediation sessions.
-Priority is given to local community groups and not-for-profit organisations.
+Ebdale Hub has self-managed meeting spaces for hire; suitable for community activities, meetings, workshops / training programs.
+Ebdale Hub has a Play Room for facilitated child-care, education / training programs.
+Ebdale Hub is not available for parties, markets, sales events, counselling / mediation sessions.
+Priority is given to local community/ not-for-profit groups.

 Room Hirers – need to know

 - Milpara Room